South Africa: Is Zuma's Nuclear Gamble Still in Play?

 Finance Minister Malusi Gigaba's Medium Term Budget Policy Statement last week had one simple message: we are drowning in debt.

 It is obvious from the recent cabinet reshuffle that Zuma will rely on Mahlobo to push through the nuclear deal.
-There are a few challenges however.
-Firstly, Gigaba has to find the money; and secondly there is the judgment of the Western Cape High Court, and a watchful civil society.
+There are a few challenges, however.
+First, Gigaba has to find the money; and second, there is the judgment of the Western Cape High Court and a watchful civil society.

 In April this year, Judge Lee Bozalek, with Judge Elizabeth Baartman concurring, set aside two determinations by former energy minister Tina Joemat-Pettersson that are to lay the basis for future nuclear procurement.
 The application, brought by civil society groups, meant that the so-called nuclear deal went back to the drawing board.